The Yale Tango Fest is offered

 be passingly familiar with off-axis movements.

-In the really
+In the really advanced level classes,

 no actual moves will be taught.
 Instead, teachers will focus on